faridnj8/faridnj_portfolio/index.md

 ---

-Welcome to my portfolio!
-I'm a mechanical engineer with a master's in space engineering, specializing in mechanical systems design, additive manufacturing, thermographic analysis, and high-temperature materials research.
+Welcome to my portfolio.
+I'm a mechanical engineer with a master's in space engineering, experienced additive manufacturing, thermographic analysis, high-temperature materials research and Systems Engineering.
 My experience spans hands-on experimental setups, data-driven analysis, and practical engineering problem-solving.

 This portfolio showcases selected projects that highlight my technical skills, teamwork, and commitment to delivering high-quality engineering solutions.